 A word on dining out: Despite the price you pay, most restaurants save cost by using conventional, factory raised meats.
 Unless the menu clearly states so, assume your choices for healthy meats are limited in most eateries.
 Here’s how to eat out while being a conscious, healthy consumer.

 You get what you pay for.
-Good quality beef and many other Real food costs more, but the health of you and your family is absolutely worth it.
+Good quality beef costs more, but the health of you and your family is absolutely worth it.
 With a bit of practice (and cutting out the junk) your food budget will likely even out.

 Ways to stretch your red meat dollar include eating less steaks and “cheaper” cuts like ground beef and stew meats.
 As much as possible (limited only by availability and your comfort level), aim to eat as much as the ‘whole animal’ as possible – bones make wonderful stocks for soup, and organ meats including liver and heart are super nutrient-dense.